AlexKlein/tech_task_with_spark/readme.md

 You should wait a couple of minutes for the database and Airflow webserer start.
 After that you may run the application and check logs as the next step.

-## Q&A

-- Q: How the project build time depends on the technologies used in the project?
-- A: In general, if we increae a number of technologies and complexity of integrations between them then the build time increases as well.
-But if we take a look in details then it can be not like this.
-The initial build can be the long one but if we use e.g. Docker image then it takes cached layers and rebuild only changed layers.
-Or if we use programming language as Python then we can use `volumes` and not rebuild the project with minor changes.

 ## Concept of the ETL process

 The app generates parquet files into file storage system of a container (it can be changed to AWS S3/Hadoop/etc.).
 After that data store in PostgreSQL DB aggregated by product and feature or release using PySpark.